Audrey's desire to help others understand human behavior led her to study psychology. Discover how to handle accusations and blamers.

 - It provides us with an understanding of the behavior itself.
 In turn, we are better prepared to cope and deal with the effects of this disorder.

-- We may even recognize some signs of narcissism in our own personalities and take steps to correct it.
-With awareness and desire, combined with some hard work, this disorder can be overcome.
+- We may even recognize some signs of narcissism in our own personalities and take steps to correct them.
+With awareness and desire, combined with some hard work, we can overcome this disorder.
 Seek the help of a qualified doctor.

 Extreme selfishness is a red flag for identifying narcissism.
 While most of us tend to be a little on the selfish side, those with NPD carry it to a whole different extreme.

 Narcissists are preoccupied with fantasies of power, success, and brilliance, along with a high sense of entitlement.
 They can be rude, arrogant, and even abusive.

 They are usually quite defensive and arrogant.
 You'll never be able to reason with them, so don't even try.
 This includes those with a passive/aggressive disorder.
 Remember that this type of personality will throw the blame on you whenever it's convenient.